ges0909/best-practices/best-practices.md

 ## Open Topics

-Externalized configurations: Files `application*.yaml` and `ApplicationProperties.java`.
-What is "_relaxed binding_"?
+Externalized configurations: Files `application*.yaml` and `ApplicationProperties.java` and "_relaxed binding_"?

 Custom Queries: `@Query`, `Find-By-Example`, `find` methods.

+Test: How to mock components with _Mockito_?
+Fluent assertions with _AssertJ_.

 `@FeignClient` for REST calls to other microservice.